be9/blog-eng/_posts/2015-09-21-memory-leak.markdown

 # Foreword

-This is a story about hunting memory leak.
+This is a story about hunting a memory leak.
 A long story, because I go into much detail.

 Why describe my adventures?
 Not that I wanted to save all those